cannc4/Siren/Readme.md

 Please note that Tidal channel names has to be defined appropriately in `tidal-boot-default.hs` or compiled using `console`.

 #### Cells
 The cells of the channels serve as a canvas for pattern names and pattern parameters.
-Pressing `Enter` on the cells selects the cell.
+Pressing `enter` on the cells selects the cell.
 Once in selection mode, you can navigate the cells with arrow keys.
-The selected cell can be compiled with `Alt + Enter `.
-Multiple cells can be selected using the `Shift` + arrow keys which then can be copied and pasted to other parts of the grid.
+The selected cell can be compiled with `alt+enter`.
+Multiple cells can be selected using the `shift` + arrow keys which then can be copied and pasted to other parts of the grid.

 #### Cell Parameters